brunt

 双语例句

-青年干部是国家的未来,是我国改革开放的主力。 - There is nothing alone that stands the brunt of life throughout its course: a quiet conscience.
+青年干部是国家的未来,是我国改革开放的主力。 - There is one thing alone that stands the brunt of life throughout its course: a quiet conscience.